 ||Arrange with photographer

 Please note that these timelines do not include writing, which always should be completed prior to the beginning of graphic design.
-It is important to note that the Division of Media and University Relations normally has a large number of projects in the queue.
+It is important to note that the Division of Marketing and Communication normally has a large number of projects in the queue.
 Because most projects are time-intensive and consist of numerous details, the Office may not be able to assist with projects that are requested at the last minute.